SunitRoy2703/helpOut/README.md

 # helpOut🙋🏻‍♂️

 A bridge between medical help seekers and helpers, in time of this medical collapse.
-A app where people can post about their medical emergency, And people who have medical resources can post about their availability.
+A simple app where people can search about their medical emergency.

 # App WorkFlow 📲
 <p>